What are undescended testicles (cryptorchidism)?

 The best way to check for an undescended testicle is with a physical examination.
 Your doctor should be able to gently palpate (examine by touch) the scrotum to feel the testicle inside.

-If this is missing, or there are any unusual swellings that don’t feel right, it’s a good idea to get checked by a specialist.
+If this is missing, or there are any unusual swellings that don’t feel right, it’s a good idea to get it checked by a specialist.

 What causes undescended testicles?